zilupe/unicorner/README.md

 GM season standings and fixtures parser as a reusable library.

+This library can change at any time.
+Same applies to GM's actual websites.
+Use at your own risk.

 ### Install

     pip install unicorner

 ### Usage

+#### Parsing Standings and Fixtures Pages

 Standings page has to parsed before fixtures can be parsed.